-Note: Below are just thumbnails (cropped).
+Note: Below are cropped thumbnail images.
 Roll over item for details, click on a piece for the full image view.
 For size information, click here (pdf)

 All pieces are originals, painted and etched and sealed on Paulownia Wood Cradled Panels.
 The work is textured/carved and approaching 3-D, sides are also often painted (not shown), and do not need to be framed , although several pieces (as noted) are also framed with black aluminium ‘nested’ frames.